The Remarkable Ear

 Sensorineural Hearing Loss

 Nerve-related (sensorineural) hearing loss is the most common type of hearing loss.
 It is caused when tiny hair cells in the cochlea are damaged or degraded, and don’t effectively transmit sound impulses to the brain.
 Sensorineural hearing loss often occurs in aging adults, but can also be caused by genetics, head trauma or exposure to loud noise.
-Past patients in this range of loss only had two choices: hearing aids or cochlear implants.
+Previously, patients with this type of hearing loss only had two options: hearing aids or cochlear implants.

 Conductive Hearing Loss

-When the outer or middle ear malfunctions, restricting the production of sound this is known as conductive hearing loss.
-The most common solutions include bone anchored devices, surgically implanted osseointegrated devices or bone conduction surgery.
+When the outer or middle ear malfunctions, limiting sound transmission, it results in conductive hearing loss.
+Common solutions for this condition include bone- anchored devices, surgically implanted osseointegrated devices or bone conduction surgery.

 Mixed Hearing Loss

 Mixed hearing loss is a combination of both sensorineural and conductive hearing loss.
 It’s caused by malfunctions in both the inner and the outer or middle ear.
 Audiologists typically recommend taking care of the conductive (above) component first.
-However, we recommend consulting with a hearing professional who can diagnose it before deciding on how to treat it.
+However, we recommend consulting with a hearing professional for an accurate diagnosis and treatment plan.

 Unique Diagnoses

-Rarely, none of the other types of loss is the right diagnosis, such as: Missing or severed hearing nerve - Auditory Neuropathy Spectrum Disorder - where sound enters the ear normally, but damage to the inner ear or hearing nerve prevents sound from being organized in a way the brain can understand.
+In rare cases, none of the typical diagnoses apply, such as: Missing or severed hearing nerve, or Auditory Neuropathy Spectrum Disorder, where sound enters the ear normally but damage to the inner ear or hearing nerve prevents the brain from organizing it in a way that can be understood.